-A. Laboratory Rotations and Identify a Major Professor
+Laboratory Rotations and Identify a Major Professor

-All incoming students must complete at least two seven-week laboratory rotations during their first semester, and they must identify a major professor by the end of their 2nd semester (excluding summer terms).
-Sponsorship by the Chair or Co-chair must be submitted in writing to the Graduate Advisor by the end of the 2nd semester.
+All incoming students must complete at least three five-week laboratory rotations during their first semester, and they must identify a major professor by the end of their 2nd semester (excluding summer terms).
+Sponsorship by the chair or co-chair must be submitted in writing to the associate head for graduate programs by the end of the 2nd semester.